 National Shortbread Day

-Shortbread is an unleavened, traditional Scottish biscuit that’s made from two parts butter, one part white sugar, three parts of oat flour, or alternatively, four parts of wheat flour.
-Unlike other types of baked goods, shortbread doesn’t contain any leavening products such as baking soda or powder.
-Because of its high-fat content, shortbread has a crumbly texture.
-It’s also the star of its own holiday.
-A holiday known as National Shortbread Day and observed on January 6th.
+Shortbread is an unleavened, traditional Scottish biscuit made from two parts butter, one part white sugar, and three parts oat flour, or alternatively, four parts wheat flour.
+Unlike other types of baked goods, shortbread doesn’t contain any leavening agents such as baking soda or powder.
+Because of its high fat content, shortbread has a crumbly texture.
+It’s also the star of its own holiday, known as National Shortbread Day, observed on January 6th.

-The evidence clearly shows that shortbread began in Scotland.
-It was invented during the Middle Ages and was originally a twice-baked bread roll that was dusted with spices and sugar before it was turned into a dray, hard and sweetened biscuit known as a rusk.
+The evidence clearly shows that shortbread originated in Scotland.
+It was invented during the Middle Ages and was originally a twice-baked bread roll dusted with spices and sugar before being turned into a dry, hard, and sweetened biscuit known as a rusk.

-Through the 12th and 15th centuries, butter began to be added to shortbread and it became closer to the shortbread that we know today.
+Through the 12th and 15th centuries, butter began to be added to shortbread, and it became closer to the shortbread we know today.
 Most accounts credit Mary, Queen of Scots with the refinement of shortbread during the 16th century.
-This shortbread was made with more butter, was cut into wedges, and was flavored with caraway seeds.
+This shortbread was made with more butter, cut into wedges, and flavored with caraway seeds.

 The Tastiest Facts About Shortbread